yuvraj1803/nand2tetris/hack-assembler/README.md

 <img width="956" alt="project-diagram" src="https://user-images.githubusercontent.com/37622719/204144355-93e318e6-f4a4-4f1c-9042-5633b4ffc4a4.png">

 ***How to run?***
 The executable file is present in the cmake-build-debug/ directory.
-After navigating to it, type "./hack-assembler <file-name>".
+After navigating to it, type "./hack-assembler <flags> <file-name>".
+  Flags supported:
+    -c   :  prints the assembly code without comments, spaces or new-lines.

-  Eg: ./hack-assembler add/Add.asm
+  Eg: ./hack-assembler -c add/Add.asm

   This creates a .hack file in the same location of your assembly file.